7 Convenient Madison Area Locations

 Making it safer for you and better for the environment!

-Occasionally, as a part of our excellent preventive care that Dental Health Associates provides to all of its patients, your DHA dental hygienist will take x-rays of your mouth.
+As part of the Dental Health Associates commitment to excellent preventative care, your Dental Health Associates dental hygienist will occasionally take x-rays of your mouth.
 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining oral health.
-By examining your x-rays, your DHA dentist can catch cavities developing in your teeth, gum disease or bone loss and begin treatment right away.
+By examining your x-rays, your Dental Health Associates dentist can catch cavities developing in your teeth, gum disease or bone loss and begin treatment right away.
 That quick response will likely result in less pain and discomfort for you, less damage to your teeth and less intrusive treatment.

 Common Types of X-Rays

 Your Dental Health Associates team is committed to using the latest in digital technology when taking x-rays of your teeth.
 With digital radiography, digital sensors are used instead of photographic film to record pictures of your teeth.
 With the use of sensor technology Dental Health Associates is able to further reduce the low levels of radiation emitted from taking dental x-rays.

 This type of dental x-ray is typically taken once a year, and normally during your cleaning appointments.
 It is used to see between your molar teeth to look for cavities, especially in between your teeth and under existing fillings or crowns.